IBMDecisionOptimization/DO-Samples/Model_Builder/README.md

 The `Cloud Pak for Data v4.5.x` directory contains `.zip` files for the samples that can be used with IBM Cloud Pak for Data V4.5.x.

 The `Cloud Pak for Data v4.6.x` directory contains `.ipynb` files for the samples that can be used with IBM Cloud Pak for Data V4.6.x.

+The `Cloud Pak for Data v4.7.x` directory contains `.ipynb` files for the samples that can be used with IBM Cloud Pak for Data V4.7.x.

 The `Watson Studio Public` directory contains `.zip` files for the samples that can be used with IBM Watson Studio and Watson Machine Learning on IBM Cloud.